jjmontesl/cubesviewer/README.md

 Support
 =======

-If you have questions, problems or suggestions, you can contact the author and users via the Cubes project mailing list:
+If you have questions, problems or suggestions, get in touch.
+CubesViewer doesn't have a list on its own.
+Instead, you can contact the author and users via the Cubes project mailing list:

 * Google group: http://groups.google.com/group/cubes-discuss